ePartner Involvement & Sponsorship Opportunites

 Theory Seminar Series

-Hosted by the NC State Department of Computer Science, this series is committed to bringing in distinguished speakers in the area of theoretical computer science (broadly defined), with between six and eight talks per academic year (please see Theory Seminars for abstracts of past talks).
+Hosted by the NC State Department of Computer Science, this series is committed to bringing in distinguished speakers in the area of theoretical computer science (broadly defined), with between six and eight talks per academic year (please see http://www.csc2.ncsu.edu/theoryseminar/ for abstracts of past talks).
 This seminar series enables area experts, faculty, and students to not only interact with recognized leaders across the field of theoretical computer science, but to create a vibrant local research community and establish NC State as a leader in forward-looking approaches to theory.
-Talks are typically held during normal business hours in our Seminar Room (3211) in EB2, which seats 40-60 people depending on configuration.
-Your sponsorship helps to cover the travel expenses and/or honorariums for the invited speakers, and also to support the costs of lunch for the speaker and up to 5 hosts (area experts, faculty, and/or students).
+Talks are typically held during normal business hours and draw an average attendance of 30-45, with attendance at some talks exceeding 75.
+Your sponsorship helps to cover travel expenses for the invited speakers, and also to support the costs of meals for the speaker with departmental faculty and students.
 Sponsors will be invited to all talks in the series.

 This popular event, typically held at the start of the fall semester, is hosted by the eCouncil and all the engineering departments on Centennial Campus (CSC, ECE, Chemical, Materials Science, Mechanical & Aerospace, and Biomedical) and their student organizations and serves as the official welcome back for students, faculty & staff to the new school year.
 It is traditionally held in the Masnari Gateway at EB2 and around the Engineering Oval, and features a DJ, games & activities, pizza, snow-cones, ice cream and refreshing beverages.
 Student organizations and event sponsors typically have a presence with table-top displays and use this as a recruiting event.
 Your sponsorship helps cover entertainment, equipment rental, catering, door prizes, etc.